sayfpack13/Decision-Support-System-for-Circular-Economy-in-Organic-and-Low-Input-Dairy-Farming/README.md

 - **Analyze Feed Needs:** Calculate the feed requirements for the dairy herd.
 - **Identify Potential Shortages/Surpluses:** Compare predicted forage production with feed needs to highlight imbalances.
 - **Optimize Feeding Strategies:** Adjust ration composition, pasture management, and purchased feed to balance forage supply and demand.
 Present results visually with charts and graphs.

-### Step 4: System Development Requirements (Not Planned)

-- **Frontend (React.JS):** Retrieve results from the DSS models and present them visually (e.g., charts showing forage production vs. feed needs).
-- **Backend (Node.js/Express):** Develop a RESTful API to retrieve data from the database, apply DSS models, and send recommendations to the frontend.
-- **Database (MongoDB):** Store and manage farm data, historical simulations, and user settings.